eric-bach/ragbot2/NOTES.md

 - [x] Format markdown responses in UI
 - [x] Display tools available in UI

+- [] BUG: Sometimes chunks continue to come in but are not displayed - could they be outside the tags?
+- [] BUG: The tabs keep switching when RAGBot is thinking
+- [] Add copy text button and thumbs up/down buttons

 - [] Add ability to clear chat
 - [] Add ability to upload document
 - [] Clean up stack resource names